KxSystems/docs-v1/docs/dashboards/pivotgrid.md

 Click the color bar and then *No Color* to remove the Range color from column data

-<aside class="warning">Range Color can be a viewstate parameter.
+<aside class="admonition caution">Range Color can be a viewstate parameter.
 To assign a viewstate parameter, rollover end of input bar until until the eye icon appears, click the icon to assign the view state</aside>

 **Percentage Color**